 - The Lost Lenore: A rare male example.
 Daenerys still loves and misses him deeply, as shown when she encounters a vision of him in the House of the Undying.

 - Mercy Kill: Tearfully followed through by Daenerys after he's reduced to a catatonic state.

 - Noble Demon: While the Dothraki he leads use Rape, Pillage, and Burn as their standard lifestyle and he embraces it, he genuinely falls in love with Dany, and is capable of mercy and kindness at times.

 - Obfuscating Stupidity: A possibility, and one that is acknowledged in the commentary to "A Golden Crown", is that Drogo is perfectly capable of speaking the common tongue but hides it.
-He knows enough to understand Viserys in "A Golden Crown" and taunt him in the same language, and his repeated use of "No" to Daenerys on their wedding night mostly fits as responses to what she's asking him.
+He knows enough to understand Viserys in "A Golden Crown" and taunt him in the same language, and his repeated use of "No" to Daenerys on their wedding night mostly fits as responses to what she's asking him ("No, I do know other words than "no," but no, I don't actually speak the language.).
 It's likely that Daenerys taught him some common as she learned Dothraki, but how much if she did, and if he knew any beforehand, is not clear.

 - Papa Wolf: Threatening his unborn child is a really, really bad idea.

 - Perfectly Arranged Marriage: He and Daenerys eventually end up happy together, once they've managed to defeat the language barrier.

 - Proud Warrior Race Guy: Comes with being Dothraki.